joshuakhouri/MoMpy/README.md

 **Tab 3**: Monte Carlo Simulator.
 The user is prompted to give 4 data points in the x-axis and y-axis and their respective uncertainties, and the calculator will determine the linear regression and uncertainty using 10,000 simulations using the Monte Carlo method.

 **Tab 4**: Get material information.
 The user is prompted to either input material property values to identify the material, or the user can input the material name to get the material(s) properties.

+## How to run the GUI:

+The GUI is executed by running the script for mygui.py.
+This can be done in command line.

+While in the `MoMpy` directory, enter in the command line:
+`python mygui.py`